rguptauw/pybcoin/README.md

 __Python Version 3.4 or Later__

-These Package is developed on Linux using Python 3.4 / 3.5 / 3.6 (the Anaconda distribution).
+This Package is developed on Linux using Python 3.4 / 3.5 / 3.6 (the Anaconda distribution).

 __Environment__